hoothin/UserScripts/Pagetual/README.md

 stopSign
 --
-Stop load next page when match this sign
+Stop to load next page when matching this sign

 1. Stop when "#pagenum" don't exist or ".disable" exist
 ```JSON